radostinmatakov/LEAD-Consult-Playwright-UI-Automation/README.md

 ## NOTES
 ### Browser Configuration
 In the playwright.config.js file, tests are configured to run only on Firefox and Chrome browsers.
-The reason is that i don't have Safari (WebKit engine) on my Machine, therefore if you don't have Webkit configured as well, when you run the command "npx playwright test" and the execution befins on Firefox, Chrome and Webkit - all tests will fail for Webkit.
+The reason is that i don't have Safari (WebKit engine) on my Machine, therefore if you don't have Webkit configured as well, when you run the command "npx playwright test" and the execution begins on Firefox, Chrome and Webkit - all tests will fail for Webkit(only).

 ### How to Break Tests Intentionally to Verify Assertions:
 To verify that assertion failures are properly reported, you can intentionally break some tests: